iPieter/DTAI-Stories/content/post/wannes/time-series-clustering/index.md

 ---

+{{< relpub >}}
+This post is based on the following publications:

+- [COBRAS-TS: A new approach to Semi-Supervised Clustering of Time Series](https://dtai.cs.kuleuven.be/software/cobras/cobras_ts_cameraready.pdf).
+Van Craenendonck, T., Meert, W., Dumancic, S. & Blockeel, H. Discovery Science, 2018.

+{{< /relpub >}}

 Clustering is one of the most widely used techniques for time series because it allows to identify and summarize patterns that are of interest (e.g., frequent or anomalous patterns).
 Furthermore, it does not rely on costly human supervision of time-consuming labeling.
 As a result, time series clustering has been studied for many different applications such as astronomy, biology, meteorology, medicine, finance, robotics, engineering, etc..